 Sierra Patterson, Naturalist and Teacher

-Sierra Patterson grew up in Orlando, Florida boating on the Atlantic, in the Keys and on the many inland lakes and canals with her family and because of this, her love of the outdoors and the natural environment started at a young age.
-As an adult, she moved to Auburn in 2007 where she met her husband who ignited her love for the mountains and forests of Alabama.
-They have spent nearly 12 years hiking, camping, and backpacking across the country and Alabama with their two children (16 and 3).
-She grew especially passionate and curious about the National Forests and wilderness areas of Alabama and all there was to learn from the wetlands to the rocky, higher terrain and all the livings things within them.
-While staying at home with her new baby in early 2016, she was driven to bring her personal love of the outdoors to the Auburn community and founded the local Hike it Baby branch with the sole intention of getting little ones outside on trails in a safe and supportive environment.
-This venture led to working with Chewacla State Park and the Kreher Preserve & Nature Center to bring educational programs to the children and their parents about our local ecology.
-She continues to teach programs and lead children on trail hikes as a naturalist at the Kreher Preserve.
-Sierra is so honored and thrilled to be able to spend her days immersed in nature with little learners as a teacher at Auburn’s first nature school!
-Sierra has been trained in Leave No Trace principles and Wilderness First Aid Certification.
+Sierra Patterson grew up in Orlando, Florida where her love of the outdoors and the natural environment started at a young age thanks to her nature-loving parents.
+As an adult in 2007, she moved to Auburn and met her husband who ignited her love for the mountains and forests of Alabama.
+They have spent the last 12 years hiking, camping, and backpacking all over the US and Alabama with their two children (now 17 and 4).
+She especially grew passionate about the National Forests and wilderness areas of Alabama and all there was to learn from the wetlands to the mountains and all of the livings things within them.
+While at home with a newborn in 2016, she was driven to bring her personal love of the outdoors to the Auburn community and founded the local Hike it Baby branch with the sole intention of getting little ones outside on trails in a safe and supportive environment.
+This venture led to working with Chewacla State Park and the Kreher Preserve and Nature Center to bring guided hikes and educational programs to children and parents about our local ecology.
+Sierra has spent the last year and a half training online and in person with Natural Start Alliance, Mindstretchers Academy, and other regional nature schools while also teaching our first class of Woodland Wonders preschoolers.
+She is a firm believer that play-based learning and time spent unencumbered in nature is undeniably beneficial to early childhood development.
+She thrilled to be able to spend her days immersed in nature with little learners as a teacher at Auburn’s first nature school!
+Sierra has completed hundreds of outdoor childcare and training hours, trained in Leave No Trace principles, and is certified in pediatric CPR and Wilderness First Aid.

 Jennifer Lolley, Outreach Administrator and Substitute Teacher